DPhil in Philosophy

 You will initially be enrolled as a Probationary Research Student (PRS), unless you have previously completed the BPhil course at Oxford (see below).
 Normally in the third term after enrolment onto the DPhil as a PRS student, you are required to complete a transfer of status from PRS to full DPhil student status.
 Two appointed examiners will interview you on:

-Attendance at graduate classes and submission of a 5,000-word essay on a different area of philosophy from your doctoral research may also be required; dispensation from this requirement will be considered on a case by case basis by the Graduate Studies Committee, taking into consideration your prior experience and education.
+Attendance at graduate classes and submission of a 5,000-word essay on a different area of philosophy from your doctoral research will normally be required; dispensation from this requirement will be considered on a case by case basis by the Graduate Studies Committee, taking into consideration your prior experience and education.

 If you progressed from the MSt in Philosophy of Physics course, you are required to write a 20,000-word thesis during your year as a PRS, as your MSt does not have a thesis element.